jobtechdev/vacancieswidget/README.md

 Add a 'div' tag with id 'afWidgetContainer', where you want to display link do modal job list window and some content inside the 'div', like Ex.
 1

-note: only one tag, of 'afWidgetContainer' and 'afJobCount', is allowed on a html page.
+note: only one tag,'afWidgetContainer' and/or 'afJobCount', is allowed on a html page.

 Ex.
 1
 ```html